 Assisted Living License Renewal

-Renewal applications have been posted to the Improved Customer Service Delivery (ICSD) portal beginning in May 2022.
-Provider Renewal Notification Letters with login credentials will be emailed to the licensee’s permanent business email address at least 30 days prior to application submission deadline.
+The renewal application is posted to the Improved Customer Service Delivery (ICSD) portal approximately 90 days before the license expires.
+Provider Renewal Notification Letters with login credentials will be emailed to the licensee’s permanent business email address.

 On this page: